-If you are a business with an online presence, the end goal of your online presence is for people to buy your product or service right?
+If you are a construction business with an online presence, the end goal of your online presence is for people to buy your product or service, right?
 Most of us know about SEO, but is that enough?

 So you have a website.
 Great!
 How are people going to find it?
-Ignoring all the offline methods, they are going to do one of two things.
+Ignoring all the offline methods, they will do one of two things.
 Search for you, or see an advert and click on it, or a mixture of both.
 Despite the data that is right in front of us, many website owners still distrust the power of digital advertising and rely on SEO.
-As a business website owner, you may have been told outright that advertising online is a waste of time and you need to rely on SEO.
-Whilst its an important strategy, most business owners would agree that in the offline world, one channel alone is not the way to grow customers.
+As a business website owner, you may have been told outright that advertising online wastes time and you need to rely on SEO.
+Whilst it’s an important strategy, most business owners would agree that in the offline world, one channel alone is not the way to grow customers.
 So why would online be any different?

-With this in mind Here are some of our main considerations when it comes to the consumer path to purchase.
+With this in mind, Here are some of our main considerations regarding the consumer path to purchase.

 Count on an audience that knows their onions.
-On average we will research ten products or services before we commit to one.
-And many of us will spend hours and dozens of searches researching the best camera bag, the best climbing gear, the best car to drive if you have a family, the safest car seat.
-The list goes on.
+On average, we will research ten products or services before we commit to one.
+And many of us will spend hours and dozens of searches researching the best height safety equipment, scaffolding, PPE, laser cutters and more.

-Moral of the story is don’t just advertise your product.
+The moral of the story is don’t just advertise your product.
 Be helpful.
-If you are seen as the one providing help along the customer journey, it can go a long way towards influencing that final purchase or sign up.
+If you are seen as the one providing help along the customer journey, it can go a long way towards influencing that final purchase or sign-up.
 Create informative content and advertise that content.
 Make sure you give consumers relevant information along their digital path to purchase.